Gravitational wave detectors cooled with superfluid helium

 Project Goals

-GRAVITHELIUM aims for the experimental proof of a pioneering concept that proposes cryogenic payload suspensions filled with superfluid helium, as the quantum fluid He-II is the thermal reservoir that absorbs and conducts heat in the quietest possible manner.
+GRAVITHELIUM aims for the experimental proof of a pioneering concept that proposes cryogenic payload suspensions filled with superfluid helium.
+The quantum fluid He-II serves as the thermal reservoir that absorbs and conducts heat in the quietest possible manner.

 Experimental Approach

 Motivated by the theoretical proof of concept, experiments on dissipative mechanisms and their STN contributions in He-II filled payload suspensions will be conducted.
-For this purpose, a new test facility for cryogenic Q-measurements will be built, which will also deliver data on dissipation in full-size solid-state suspensions at low temperature, needed in the GW detector community for the development of ET-LF payloads.
+For this purpose, a new test facility for cryogenic Q-measurements will be built.
+This facility will also deliver data on dissipation in full-size solid-state suspensions at low temperature, which is needed in the GW detector community for the development of ET-LF payloads.

 The project further focuses on a new technology development for the attenuated and force-free supply of helium to the cryogenic payloads, cooperating with a world-leading industry partner.